 4 Levels of Care in a Life Plan Community

-Shared blog post written by United Zion Retirement Community originally posted here.
+Shared blog post from United Zion Retirement Community

 Life Plan Communities, also known as Continuing Care Retirement Communities (CCRCs) offer several levels of care from independent residential living to nursing care that support residents as needs change.
 It’s important for seniors to understand how a Life Plan Community can support them as they age and take away the worries about future health concerns, whether memory loss or declining health.

-Here are the different levels of care to expect at a Life Plan Community, along with some of their differences.
+Here are the different levels of care to expect at a Life Plan Community, along with some of their differences and how they work.

 Many seniors start to think about retirement living long before they are in need of regular care.
 Independent residential living offers apartments and cottages in a community of like-aged individuals.
 This provides an environment where seniors have maintenance and grounds care handled for them, while they enjoy social and wellness activities with their peers.
 The communities also offer on-campus amenities, such as fitness centers, salons, dining, physician services, therapy services, and transportation services.